abinit/abinit/doc/mkdocs-tutorials/gw2.md

 sample the Brillouin Zone, to get new energies (quasi-particle energies) and then determine the Fermi energy.
 This is actually the first step towards a self-consistency!

-Examine the input file tgw2_3.in.
+Examine the input file tgw2_3.in:

+{% dialog tests/tutorial/Input/tgw2_3.in %}

 The first thirty lines contain the important information.
 There, you find some input variables with values that you are already familiarized with, like [[optdriver]], [[ecutsigx]], [[ecutwfn]].
 Then, comes the input variable [[gwcalctyp]]=12.
 The value _x2_ corresponds to a contour integration.
 The value _1x_ corresponds to a self-consistent